 When you think of cultural exchange, you might only think back to your college days.
 Truth is, the gratification of cultural exchange doesn't change.
-It's just as eye-opening when you're an expat as it was when you were a student.
+It's just as eye-opening when you're an middle-age expat as it was when you were a 20 year old college student.
 That’s why living in another country makes you feel 30 years younger.
-You are discovering again, exploring something new.
+You are discovering again, exploring again.

 Don't forget cultural exchange through art

 Whereas older Americans are often more guarded in initiating new friendships, I've found Mexicans display their spirit of adventure through their willingness to make friends of different cultures.

 None of my friends back home have friends who don’t speak English as well as a native.
 My Mexican friends embraced me when my Spanish was far less than perfect sober, horrific after more than two glasses of wine.
 That says alot about them.